multipath-tcp/mptcp.dev/pm.md

   data on it when all non-backup subflows are unavailable.
 - `fullmesh`: The MPTCP path manager will try to create an additional subflow for each known peer address, using this endpoint as the source IP address.
-It requires the `subflow` flag, and it is not compatible with the `signal` one.
+It is typically used with the `subflow` flag, and it is not compatible with the `signal` one.

 It is also possible to specify a `port` number with the `signal` endpoints: this will advertise an IP address and a port number, and accept new subflows on this